On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

-A robust implementation and monitoring plan is critical to ensure that the Climate Action Big Moves Strategy becomes effectively operationalized.
+A robust implementation and monitoring plan is critical to ensure that the Climate Action Big Moves Strategy is working.

 Tracking performance: energy use and GHG emissions

-The Resort Municipality of Whistler (RMOW) has been committed to measuring the community’s energy and greenhouse gas (GHG) emission footprint since 2000.
+The Resort Municipality of Whistler (RMOW) has been measuring the community’s energy and greenhouse gas (GHG) emission footprint since 2000.

-Even with the increased urgency to address climate change, we are unfortunately not on track to achieve our existing climate targets which are set at achieving reductions of 33% by 2020, 80% by 2050, and 90% by 2060 – all below 2007 levels.
+Even with the increased urgency to address climate change, we are unfortunately not on track to achieve our existing climate targets, based on emission reductions of 33 per cent by 2020, 80 per cent by 2050, and 90 per cent by 2060, below 2007 levels.
 As we increase our efforts, we need a target that is in the nearer term to motivate action and increase accountability.

 Partners for climate protection

-The RMOW is participant in the Partners for Climate Protection (PCP) program, a national network of over 400 Canadian municipalities with the shared goal of taking positive climate action and reducing local GHG emissions.
+The RMOW is participant in the Partners for Climate Protection (PCP) program, a national network of over 400 Canadian municipalities with the shared goal of taking positive climate action and reducing local greenhouse gas emissions.

 The RMOW has achieved PCP Milestone 5, the final step in the program’s milestone framework.
-Milestone 5 guides local governments to asses the progress they’ve made towards emissions reduction goals set in Milestone 2 and to reassess the strategic direction of the local climate action plan they’ve created and implemented.
+Milestone 5 guides local governments to assess the progress they’ve made towards emissions reduction goals set in Milestone 2, and to reassess the strategic direction of the local climate action plan they’ve created and implemented.

 Each year the RMOW reports on the energy and GHG emissions performance for the Whistler community as well as the RMOW’s internal corporate operations.